Trusted WordPress tutorials, when you need them most.

 When and Why Force WordPress Users to Change Passwords?

-If you run a multi-user WordPress site, then you should ask users to update passwords after a specific amount of time.
-We will show you how to set this up in WordPress later in this article.
+Also, if you run a multi-user WordPress site, then you should ask users to update passwords after a specific amount of time.

-On the other hand, if you recently noticed a suspicious activity on your WordPress site, then you should immediately expire all existing user passwords and ask users to update passwords.
+On the other hand, if you recently noticed suspicious activity on your WordPress site, then you should immediately expire all existing user passwords and ask everyone to update their passwords.

 Having said that, let’s see how you can expire passwords and force users to change passwords in WordPress.